tylerlong/manate/README.md

 #### Question #2: why use `run` to support React hooks?

 According to the analysis above, if we want to support upstream component's `useState` and `strictMode`, we must run `render` outside `useEffect`.
-However, `run` requires a `proxy` object.
-Building such a `proxy` object has side effects.
+However, `run` requires a `managed` object.
+Building such a `managed` object has side effects.
 And when to dispose side effects?
 If we cannot answer this question, we cannot use `run`.
 After investigation, I found that `useRef` can be used to dispose the side effects created in last render.

 ## Development Notes